deeplearning4j/deeplearning4j/quickstart.md

 4. Continue through the wizard's options.
 You may see a screen like this (IntelliJ versions differ) where you must click on the plus sign on the upper left:
 ![run IntelliJ example](../img/intellij-sdk.png)
-Once you see a the directory tree appear, select the folder that begins with `jdk`, under Java.
+Once you see the directory tree appear, select the folder that begins with `jdk`, under Java.
 ![run IntelliJ example](../img/intellij-sdk2.png)

 Then click Finish.
 Wait a moment for IntelliJ to download all the dependencies.
 You'll see the horizontal bar working on the lower right.